 As winter begins to set in across the U.S., many people are thinking of different ways to stay warm this winter.
 One heating solution that may not cross your mind is radiant floor heating, which consists of electric heating mats that are installed in the floor of a home.

 If you stop and think about it — what could be better?
 No need to wake up in the morning and brace yourself before tip-toeing across a frigid hardwood or tile floor.
 Instead, wake up and comfortably walk on your toasty kitchen or bathroom floor.

-About Floor Heating Mats
+About the Heating Mats

 - Equipment: The main pieces of equipment that you’ll need for radiant floor heat are floor heating mats and a thermostat (we recommend either the Nuheat HOME 7-Day Programmable Floor Heat Sensing Thermostat or the Nuheat ELEMENT Non-Programmable Thermostat).
 We also highly recommend purchasing an electric fault indicator, which will help ensure a correct floor mat installation.